oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 AWS provides a simple blank, "Hello World," output with a response code of 200.
 Keep that code, but replace your body with the `getCards()` function call. `getCards()` calls `buildDeck()` which creates your 52 cards—ace through King of each suit.
 In this game, aces will be considered low, making their value 1.
 If you wish to make them high, change the value to 14.
 For an added challenge, consider how you would handle Aces being low or high.

 Next, you need to test your function.
 This is relatively easy—click the **Test** button on the top of your screen.
 You should then see  a screen that says "Configure Test Event" with some JSON dummy values in it.
 These values will be passed to your function in the `event` object.
 Since building the deck doesn't require any input, feel free to leave this as an empty JSON object.

 Name your test trigger something that is relevant to you.
-I named mine *TestTrigger* as I only anticipate needing it this once.
-After you've done this, press *Create*.
+I named mine "TestTrigger" as I only anticipate needing it this once.
+After you've done this, press **Create**.
 Now, when you press **Test**, you can select the Trigger from your dropdown box next to the **Test** button.
 When you press **Test** again, the response will be listed after the code in the *Function Code* window.
 Ideally, you should see `statusCode: 200` along with a JSON array that contains some information about six cards.

 At this point, there are still two more functions you need to implement that will allow you to both get and save high scores.
 For these, you will need to connect your AWS lambda function to the storage system of your choice.
 For this application, you can stub these two functions out until you are ready to connect to your storage.